 Therefore, if you’re looking for a way to simplify the submission of blog content, using the Gravity Forms post fields to create front-end submission forms is a great way to do so.

 All of the Gravity Forms fields can be customized and configured in a number of ways.
 Depending on which type of field you’re working with, you can define whether it’s a required field, whether to use placeholder text, the size of the field, the visibility of the field, whether the field is prepopulated with a range of different types of data, and much more.

 Gravity Forms really is focused on helping you build the advanced forms you need, while still offering an intuitive user interface.

 If you want to limit the number of entries your forms can accept, or limit form availability to a specific date range, Gravity Forms makes it easy.
 Through the restriction settings, you can define the availability of the form and even add useful messages to inform your users of the form’s status.

 As mentioned, conditional logic plays a large part in the functionality of Gravity Forms.
 One powerful way it can be used is to direct form entries to specific email addresses based on the contents of the form.

 A great way to use this would be to add a dropdown list to your form that allows the user to categorize the content of their message.
 This selection would then be used to route the form entry to the appropriate department in your organization.

 If you want to integrate your forms with your email marketing service, there are basic add-ons for business and developer license holders to make this possible.

 The email marketing services covered include AWeber, Campaign Monitor, GetResponse, MailChimp, and a handful of others.
-So if you want to add visitors who interact with your forms to your email list or use Gravity Forms to grow your newsletter subscribers, you’ll need to upgrade to the $99 business license.
+So if you want to add visitors who interact with your forms to your email list or use Gravity Forms to grow your newsletter subscribers, you’ll need to upgrade to the $159 Pro license or higher.